 An appraisal is an opinion of the quality, value or utility of a specific property.
-Appraisals are typically required whenever real estate is sold, mortgaged, taxes, insured or developed.
-Appraisers may be employed by financial institutions, government agencies, real estate service corporations or they may work independently.
-Individuals in a career as a Real Estate Appraiser must complete N.C.
-Appraisal Board approved "pre-qualifying" courses for each level of Real Estate Appraisal: Registered Trainee, Certified Residential or Certified General.
+Appraisals are typically required whenever real estate is sold, mortgaged, taxed, insured or developed.
+Appraisers may be employed by financial institutions, government agencies, real estate companies or work independently.
+Individuals seeking a career as a Real Estate Appraiser must complete "pre-qualifying coursework" and satisfy all "experience requirements", for each level of Real Estate Appraiser: Registered Trainee, Certified Residential or Certified General.

 The 90-hour curriculum to become a Registered Trainee consists of: